zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 ## 1. Short Note

 There are many methods to bypass internet censorship.
 My favorite among these is making a personal vpn platform using a cloud virtual private server (VPS).
 This method does not cost money during the free trial period of cloud providers, and is very good in terms of speed performance and reliable in terms of data security.

-In short, my favorite cloud vps provider is Amzon AWS Lightsail and my personally recommended vpn server configuration is to use Xray with VLESS protocol and REALITY security.
-Another suggestion is that when setting up a vpn server, you should change your domain name and public ip every 1 or 2 months because GFW may still block your domains and IPs based on usage after a period of time.
+In short, my favorite cloud vps provider is **Amzon AWS Lightsail** and my personally recommended vpn server configuration is to use **Xray** with **VLESS** protocol and **REALITY** or **TLS** security.
+Another suggestion is that when setting up a vpn server, ***you should change your domain name and public ip every 3 or 4 weeks*** because GFW and traffic analyzers may still block your domains and IPs based on usage after a period of time.

 ## 2. Choosing Cloud VPS Providers